 Fine lines and wrinkles around the corner of the eyes, most commonly known as crow’s feet, are probably one of the first signs of aging skin we notice.
 Around the age of 30, the skin’s production of collagen slows down.
 With less collagen available in the skin, it is unable to remain firm and taught.
 This is when you see those pesky fine lines start to form.

 What you can do: First, make sure you’re drinking enough water.
 If you’re dehydrated, those fine lines will be more noticeable.
 Using a product with glycolic acid once a week will help slough off dead skin and dry patches.
 Always use sunscreen, and sunglasses are also a good idea.
 Constant squinting will speed up the formation of wrinkles.
 And if you haven’t yet, it’s time to invest in a good eye cream, hyaluronic acid, and face moisturizer.
 These are three products you want to be using daily.

 Sun spots, also known as age spots or liver spots, are reddish or brown in color and lay flat on your skin.
 They are caused by years of overexposure to the sun.
 These hyperpigmentation spots tend to show up most commonly on the back of your hands and forearms.
-They are also more noticeable on lighter skin tones.
+They are also more noticeable in lighter skin tones.
 You can read more about treating hyperpigmentation in this post.

 What you can do: First thing to do is limit sun exposure.
 But when you are spending time outdoors, make sure to take proper sun protection measures.
 Protect your skin from the sun with large-brim hats, a minimum of SPF 30, and long layers of clothing when necessary.

 To fade sun spots most effectively, you should visit a board-certified dermatologist.
 They can check for skin cancer and will rule out any serious skin concerns you may have.
 If they feel it’s necessary, the may prescribe prescription-strength topicals.
 If you do not want to take a trip to the dermatologist at the moment, be sure to add a good retinol product to your skin care routine.